The GeoGebra file featured in the gif above was created by past participant Yan Huang

 Example Implementation Reports 'Further Your GeoGebra Skills' Course

-A requirement of the course is to create some quality GeoGebra files, implement them with students and submit a report on the implementation experience.
+A requirement of this GeoGebra online course is to create some quality files, implement them with students and submit a report on the implementation experience.
 Below are some example implementation reports.

 The dynamic nature of the files/applets had the students' 'hooked' straight away.
 The fact that they were engaged (from bottom set year 9 to Extension1 (prelim)) speaks volumes to the ability of a half decent GeoGebra file to engage students.
 The bottom set year 9's asked meaningful questions about surface area and volumes of prisms and responded with insightful answers to questions posed.
 In fact, one of the most unlikely lads in the group found a glitch in the file.
 He asked, "why is it that the prism has a surface area of 2 faces when h=0?, I thought it wasn't 3D if h=0, where's this second face come from?"
 "Good questions and well observed (I'm fixing this)